SurveyLegend/hapi-docs/README.md

 -   **Syntax highlighting** — Supports [over 100 languages](https://prismjs.com/#languages-list) out of the box.

 -   **RTL Support** — Full Right-to-Left support for languages such as Arabic, Persian (Farsi), Hebrew, etc.

+-   **Anchor tags** — With one click, users can easily link to a parameter, thanks to auto generated anchor tags.

 ## Installation